Highway 1 (Israel–Palestine): The coastal plain and Judean foothills

-Anava Interchange opened on February 4, 2009 together with the eastern section of Route 431.
-It is a complex interchange and the first full freeway to freeway interchange in the country, connecting all eight directions between the two freeways without the use of traffic lights.
+Anava Interchange opened on February 4, 2009, together with the eastern section of Route 431.
+It is a complex interchange and the first complete freeway to freeway interchange in the country, connecting all eight directions between the two freeways without the use of traffic lights.

 To relieve congestion at the entrance to Tel Aviv, a high-occupancy toll lane was built as a Build-Operate-Transfer project.
 The project included additional lanes between Ben Gurion Airport and Kibutz Galuyot Interchange and a large park and ride facility east of Shapirim Interchange.
-Shapir Engineering started the construction of the park and ride facility in August 2007 and the project was completed in 2010.
+Shapir Engineering started the construction of the park-and-ride facility in August 2007, and the project was completed in 2010.

+Highway 16

+Just as Jerusalem Road 9 provided traffic relief to motorists headed to northern and eastern Jerusalem by bypassing the main western entrance to the city, Highway 16 created another entrance to Jerusalem and provide direct access to central and southern Jerusalem from the west.
+The road connects Highway 1 at the new Motza Interchange to Jerusalem's Highway 50 (Begin Boulevard) at Givat Mordechai Interchange.
+The road travels mostly through a series of tunnels under the west Jerusalem neighbourhoods of Har Nof and Yefeh Nof and the parking lots of Shaare Zedek Medical Center with an intermediate Nahal Revida Interchange leading to Givat Shaul.
+The road opened in 2022.
+The plan had to pass stiff resistance on ecological grounds due to the above ground section at Nahal Revida located in the Jerusalem Forest.
+After many delays, the contract for construction was finally awarded in August 2018, and it was completed in 2022.